SETWorks/React-Redux-Styleguide/README.md

 This is a working set of guidelines for developing React applications.
-We say "*guideline*" because there are no hard-and-fast rules; best practices, patterns and technology change over time, so we consider this a living set of style guides.

 # What is this for?

-- Any UI developers working on React or React Native.
-- Feedbacks are always encouraged.
+- SETWorks Devs

-The guide is meant to provide direction on building quality code across the UI projects and development teams;
+The guide is meant to provide direction on building quality code across the UI and the development team.

-While, at the same time, providing enough flexibility that individual developers and teams feel they can innovate, create and discover better or more useful ways to deliver quality code.

-You can engage by posting an issue.

-The channel is a great place to find out about current React practices and direction, ask questions and even hang out chat and help other developers that might need assistance.
-If you or your team has a new idea or interesting approach, this is a great forum to discuss it and get some feedback.

 ## React Guidelines
 React makes it easy to build modular, declarative, components.